Building & Testing the main board

-Notes about programming: To upload code (software) to this board, a suitable programming facility which includes a USB programming adapter will be required.
+To upload code (software) to this board, a programming facility which includes a programming adapter and a matching USB cable will be required.
 Guidance about how to set up the standard programming facility for the Arduino platform is available at: https://www.arduino.cc/en/Guide/HomePage

-Further detailed guidance can be found at openenergymonitor.org → Learn → Electricity Monitoring → Using the Arduino IDE, then just follow the appropriate guidance for the Operating System you are using.
+Further detailed guidance can be found at openenergymonitor.org → Learn → Electricity Monitoring → Using the Arduino IDE; then just follow the appropriate guidance for the Operating System you are using.
 The programming facility for any Arduino-type hardware is known as the Integrated Development Environment (IDE).
-Within the Arduino IDE, various adjustments may be required before any new code can be successfully uploaded:
+Within the Arduino IDE, some adjustments may be required before new code can be uploaded:

-- The Tools→Programmer setting should be "AVRISP Mk11" (for any programmers that I supply).
+- Tools→Programmer should be "AVRISP Mk11" (for any programmers that I supply).

-- The Tools→Port setting should match whichever new port appears when the programmer is connected to the host computer.
+- Tools→Port should match whichever new port appears when the programmer is connected to the host computer.

-As mentioned near the top of the Technical Notes page, lower values for R4 and R5 are now used to increase the load on the transformer.
-This can prevent it from going NB.
-To see the results of any Serial.print() statements, the baud rate of the Serial Monitor must match the Serial.begin(<baud rate>) command in the sketch that is running.
+To see the results of Serial.print() statements, the baud rate of the Serial Monitor must match the Serial.begin(<baud rate>) command in the sketch that is running.
 To open the Serial Monitor window, click the "magnifying glass" icon on the main IDE screen.
 The baud rate can then be changed using the drop-down menu.
 My software always operates at 9600 baud.